 Patricia Zamora is an actress and writer living in San Antonio, Texas.
+Her new comedy Un Nuevo Capitulo: An American Novela is making it's world premiere in September 2022.
 She is best known for her solo show Curanderas & Chocolate: Cuentos of a Latina Life and as the endearing Sylvia in the long running smash hit Las Nuevas Tamaleras.
-Patricia has been a member of the Burras Finas Acting Company for seven years.
+Patricia has been a member of the Burras Finas Acting Company for eight years.

 She has worked in the arts all of her life in many capacities since 1987: on stage, behind the microphone, as a teacher, director and as a marketing and fundraising manager at the Alley Theater.
 Patricia was also a company member in Plays for Living in Austin and Houston's Bill and Teks Excellent Theater Company.